ANZAC Bridge - Sydney

 A monument was placed at the western end.
 The original plaque from the opening of the bridge in 1995 (lower)

-Above it, the plaque celebrating the renaming to ANZAC Bridge in 1998
+Above it, the plaque celebrating the renaming to ANZAC Bridge in 1998 (Before the statue was placed)

 Commemorative Plaques

-Anzac Monument at western end
+ANZAC Monument at western end 1998

 A four metre bronze statue of an Australian World War 1 Digger was placed on the western end monument on the 25th April 2000.